aklump/live_dev_porter/documentation/source/workflows.md

 # Workflows

-> Suggestion: Name your workflows using an _verb in the imperative_, e.g. "archive", "develop".
+> Suggestion: Name your workflows using a _verb in the imperative_, e.g. "archive", "develop".

 ## GOTCHA

 > When you pull, the workflow configuration is read from the local environment!

-The means you should always keep your workflow config in sync between environments or it starts to blow your mind.
+The means you MUST always keep _.live_dev_porter/config.yml_ in sync between environments otherwise strange things being to happen.